PlatzKiecker/docs/README.md

 ## Overview

 Welcome to Platzkieker, your go-to platform for online table reservations and restaurant management.
 This documentation provides a comprehensive guide to using Platzkieker from both the restauranteur's and the customer's perspective.
-Let's get started!

 ## Restauranteur Perspective